Unifying Information-Theoretic and Pair-Counting Clustering Similarity: Bridging Mutual Information and Pair-Counting via Expansion Around Independence

+The quadratic term is therefore a local chi-square geometry measuring how far the conditional label distributions inside clusters of $\mathcal B$ depart from the marginal label distribution of $\mathcal A$.
+Here we emphasize the contingency-table residual form because it remains symmetric in the two clusterings and connects directly to pair-counting indices.

-In the language of clustering similarity, the second-order term measures pairwise alignment beyond chance, with an emphasis determined by cluster-size imbalances.
-The third-order term reports whether that alignment is concentrated (few intersections carry most of the agreement) or diffuse.
-Together they explain why two clusterings can have similar Rand or ARI values yet different information-theoretic scores: the latter respond more strongly to rare but coherent overlaps and to asymmetric residual structure.
+In the language of clustering similarity, the second-order term measures residual alignment beyond chance, with an emphasis determined by cluster-size imbalance.
+The third-order term reports whether that alignment is concentrated in a few intersections or spread more diffusely.
+Together, they explain why two clusterings can have similar Rand or ARI values yet different information-theoretic scores: the latter respond more strongly to rare but coherent overlaps and to asymmetric residual structure.